Why do these failed paradises exist in Hong Kong?

 Discovery Bay (DB) is perhaps one of the greatest examples.

-Located just 11 miles (17.2 kilometers) from Sea Ranch, also on Lantau, DB is a 251 square mile (650 square kilometer) development, with over 8,000 units ranging from luxury detached houses to low-rise apartments and high-rise towers.
+Located just 11 miles (17.2 kilometers) from Sea Ranch, also on Lantau, DB is a 2.5-square mile (6.5-square kilometer) development, with over 8,000 units ranging from luxury detached houses to low-rise apartments and high-rise towers.

 Opened in 1982, it has private membership clubs, a golf course, its own beach, and a 25-minute ferry link to Central that runs every 30 minutes.